marmal88/Hotel-Bookings/README.md

     G-->E
 ```

-Using information from the EDA phase of the study

-Preprocessing steps undertaken include:
+Preprocessing steps undertaken

-1. Splitting the price from [SGD$ 666.04, USD$ 665.37] and converting them to SGD using an average USD to SGD conversion rate
+1. Splitting the price from currency and converting them to SGD using an average USD to SGD conversion rate (can be configured, see [yaml](#c2-pipeline-configuration))
 2.

-Feature Engineering
+Feature Engineering steps undertaken

-1. One Hot Encoding -
+1. One Hot Encoding - shows presence of values by columns, drops first column to prevent sparese data.
-2. Ordinal Encoding -
+2. Ordinal Encoding:
+    - Ordinal Encoder for those without missing values
+    - Ordinal Encoder that encodes missing as -1 (e.g. labelling as missing)
-3. Simple Imputer - for missing price values impute the mean price
+3. Simple Imputer - for missing price values impute the mean price, can be configured to median

 ---